ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 This exercise uses a new setup called System 3.
 This will have the same mass as System 1, but will have half the length.

+1. The linear mass density, $\mu$, of the string is 3.0 g/m.

-1. The length of the string in System 3 is 0.4925 m.
+2. The length of the string in System 3 is 0.85 m.

 <!-- 1) Measure the length for System 3 using Image 3 below.